KamphuisAlex/Mercury_at_MPgranular/README.md

 * MercuryRun

-	> accepts one argument as name of a driver to run from your personal driver directory
+	> accepts one argument as name of a driver to run from your personal driver directory.

+* energy.p

+	> Plots all energies (Potential, Kinetic, etc.) and total energy in a PDF file if run using GNUplot.

 To use it you have to change the paths to whatever they are on your system.
 You can then place them in a directory that is on your PATH for ease of acces or symlink to them.